SiliconLabsSoftware/docs-matter/sld407-matter-ota/02-ota-software-update.md

 ## Overview

 The OTA Software Update scenario requires the following binaries:
   - **OTA-A**, the running image: a regular application built with the default/older software version value.
 This application will be updated to the one with a higher software version.
-In the OTA Software Update process it acts as the OTA Requestor
+In the OTA Software Update process it acts as the OTA Requestor.
   - **OTA-B **, the update image: a regular application built with a higher software version value.
-  - **Chip-tool**: the controller that announces the OTA-Provider's address to the application thus triggering the OTA Software Update
+  - **Chip-tool**: the controller that announces the OTA-Provider's address to the application thus triggering the OTA Software Update.
-  - **OTA-Provider**: the server that carries the update image and from which the OTA Requestor will download the updated software
+  - **OTA-Provider**: the server that carries the update image and from which the OTA Requestor will download the updated software.
-  - **Bootloader**: Silicon Labs Gecko Bootloader image that supports OTA; supports the external (SPI-flash) or the internal storage option
+  - **Bootloader**: Silicon Labs Gecko Bootloader image that supports OTA; supports the external (SPI-flash) or the internal storage option.

 ## Setting up the OTA Environment